Where to Go, What to KnowThe process you can expect

 ALPINE RESPONSIBILITY CODE

 Always stay in control.
-You must be able to stop or avoid other people or objects.
+You must be able to avoid other people or objects.

 People ahead of you have the right of way.
 It is your responsibility to avoid them.

-Do not stop where you obstruct a trail or are not visible from above.
+Do not stop where you obstruct a are not visible from above.